Published Articles by Kokoras

 While pitch has been the primary element of form for many centuries, this dissertation considers the possibility of using timbre as the primary element of form in a musical composition.
 It explores the different mindsets, structural procedures, and techniques which contribute to the construction of form in the absence of pitch.
 As its primary case study, this dissertation analyzes Crama by Panayiotis Kokoras (b.1974) to discover the practical applications of a piece formally organized by timbre, including over one hundred figures that analyze Crama in smaller sections.
 These figures express the timbre of each instrument, and then compare the timbre of each instrument to all other instruments before discussing the results.
 Most of the figures include a short conclusion that explains how timbre supports the form in this piece.
 The conclusion chapter draws from the case study chapters and suggests even more options to create a sound-based composition.

-Flute as meta-interface of modular systems in contemporary electro-acoustic music (2019) on Cycling by Hanan Hadžajlić
+2019 Doctoral Dissertation Flute as meta-interface of modular systems in contemporary electroacoustic music by Hanan Hadžajlić, on Cycling [SR]

 p.99-109.
 “The composition Cycling for the sounded flute with the effect of spaciousness was written by Panayiotis Kokoras in 2009, …From the aspect of compositional procedures and techniques, the global process is represented by the transformation of sound from predominantly percussive sounds based on flaps, both with open mouth and in combination with articulation language in which short phases of adding air to a tone constantly modulated by harmonic combinations are integrated. accentuated prelude, whistling tones and fluttering.
 The basic meter is 3⁄4 with occasional incorporation of 4/4 and 5/4 meters, and the dominant rhythmic pulsations are 10/1 and 8/1 and the secondary ones, 5/1, 4/1, 3/1 and 2/1 (most often in the context of a notated deceleration of the initial pulsation flow).
 In the score, the composer verbally marked five different parts that represent separate phases within the global transformation of sound: Riding The Pedals (items 1–22), Feel the Wind (items 23–37), Open the Wings (items 38–44). , Crosing the Valley (pp. 45–51), Memory Traces (pp. 52–72).
 According to the composer, the score and the marks of the sound techniques, the performer should be treated as follows: …” (Google translation from Serbian)